MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A11-EDA-quantitative.md

 3. Data should be summarized numerically and displayed graphically to give us information about the study.

 4. When comparing distributions of quantitative variables we look at the shape, center, spread, and for outliers.
-There are two measures of center: mean and the median and two measures of spread: standard deviation and the interquartile range, IQR = Q3 $-$ Q1.
+There are two measures of center: mean and the median and two measures of spread: standard deviation and the interquartile range, $IQR = Q_3 - Q_1$.

 ### Additional notes